Dwight Collins

-Dwight Dean Collins (born August 23, 1961) is a former American football wide receiver in the National Football League (NFL).
-He was drafted by the Minnesota Vikings in the sixth round of the 1984 NFL Draft, and played one season for them in 1984.
+Dwight Dean Collins (born August 23, 1961) is an American former professional football player who was a wide receiver in the National Football League (NFL).

+Collins was born in Rochester, New York and played scholastically at Beaver Falls High School in Pennsylvania.

 Collins played college football at Pittsburgh.
 In his 1980 freshman season, Collins played on a Pitt team that included eight other future NFL players: Rickey Jackson, Dan Marino, Russ Grimm, Jimbo Covert, Bill Maas, Hugh Green, and Tim Lewis.
 Collins led the team in receiving that year with 30 receptions for 827 yards and 10 touchdowns.
 He totaled 133 receptions for 2,264 yards and 24 touchdowns in his four college seasons.
+As a senior, he was honored by the Newspaper Enterprise Association (NEA) as a second-team All-American.

+Collins was selected by the Minnesota Vikings in the sixth round of the 1984 NFL draft, and played one season for them.
+He appeared in all 16 games, with 1 start, and had 11 receptions for 143 yards and 1 touchdown.